A role can represent an operational entity or a job title, such as Invoice Manager or Financial Department.

 Note: Users can create versions manually or by workflow actions.
 Users can create a new versions directly or through a check-in.

 In addition to system roles, administrators can configure custom roles in the Roles section of the library administration interface.

 Custom roles are specific to each library and are not shared between libraries.

-As a best practice, if you are using Google Groups we recommend to associate each AODocs role with a single dedicated Google Group to avoid unnecessary ACL synchronization in your Google Drive whenever you add or remove users from the role.
+Tip: As best practice, if you are using Google Groups you are recommended to associate each AODocs custom role with a single dedicated Google Group to avoid unnecessary access control list (ACL) synchronization in your Google Drive each time you add or remove users from the role.